morganericsson/msengcs/coursedescs/4DV008_MachineLearningProject.md

 - Java programming and data structures, 1DV001
 - Software engineering project methodology, 1DV005
-- Algorithms.
-1DV006
+- Algorithms, 1DV006
 - Vector and matrix calculus, 1MA002

-## Learnings outcomes
+## Learning outcomes

 After completing the course the student is expected to: